Lexington Realty Trust (NYSE:LXP) Updates FY 2021 Earnings Guidance

+Lexington Realty Trust (NYSE:LXP) last released its earnings results on Friday, May 7th.
+The real estate investment trust reported $0.14 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.19 by ($0.05).
+Lexington Realty Trust had a return on equity of 9.57% and a net margin of 49.72%.
+The firm had revenue of $92.60 million during the quarter, compared to analysts’ expectations of $81.68 million.
+During the same period in the prior year, the business earned $0.19 earnings per share.
+The business’s quarterly revenue was up 14.6% compared to the same quarter last year.
+Analysts forecast that Lexington Realty Trust will post 0.75 earnings per share for the current year.

-Separately, Zacks Investment Research upgraded Lexington Realty Trust from a hold rating to a buy rating and set a $12.00 target price on the stock in a research report on Thursday, February 18th.
+Separately, Zacks Investment Research raised Lexington Realty Trust from a hold rating to a buy rating and set a $12.00 target price for the company in a research report on Thursday, February 18th.

 About Lexington Realty Trust